opentripplanner/OpenTripPlanner/docs/RouterConfiguration.md

 ### Defining unpreferred routes or agencies

-The routing engine can be configured to unprefer - add extra penalty - on some routes or agencies that can be listed in `router-config.json` with cost function.
+The routing engine can be configured to unprefer - add extra penalty - on some routes or agencies that can be listed in `router-config.json` with a cost function.
-The cost function (`unpreferredRouteCost`) is defined as linear function of the form `A + B x`, where `A` is a fixed cost (in seconds) and `B` is reluctance multiplier for transit leg travel time `x` (in seconds).
+The cost function (`unpreferredCost`) is defined as a linear function of the form `A + B x`, where `A` is a fixed cost (in seconds) and `B` is reluctance multiplier for transit leg travel time `x` (in seconds).
 Example configuration: